Prepare the truststore

-AM 7 only supports a single truststore.
-As the truststore is also used for outbound HTTPS connections, your truststore also needs to contain the CA certificates of sites that your instance communicates securely with.
+AM supports a single truststore.
+Because this truststore is also used for outbound HTTPS connections, the truststore must contain the CA certificates of sites that your instance communicates securely with.

 For example, to keep all existing CA certificates, copy the

-Then, ensure your web application container; for example, Apache Tomcat, is loading that file as its truststore.
+Then, make sure that your web application container (for example, Apache Tomcat) loads that file as its truststore.

 lib/security/cacerts truststore, names it